Jasonxu1225/Uncertainty-aware-Inverse-Constrained-Reinforcement-Learning/README.md

 sudo apt-get update
 sudo apt-get install build-essential make cmake

-# option 1: Install with sudo rights (cn-py37 is the name of conda environment).
+# option 1: Install with sudo rights (cn39 is the name of the conda environment).
 cd ./commonroad_environment
-bash ./scripts/install.sh -e cn-py37
+bash ./scripts/install.sh -e cn39

 # Option 2: Install without sudo rights
-bash ./commonroad_environment/scripts/install.sh -e cn-py37 --no-root
+bash ./commonroad_environment/scripts/install.sh -e cn39 --no-root
 ```

 ## Generate Expert Demonstration
-Note that we have generated the expert data for the ease of usage, and you can download it through [expert_data](123).
+Note that we have generated the expert data for ease of usage, and you can download it through [expert_data](https://drive.google.com/file/d/1tiMARcXg2M9hUUsgadO3pkBA8bXIBif0/view?usp=sharing).

-Alternatively, you can also generate your own dataset with different settings such as different constraints or noise levels through the following steps (here we use the Blocked Half-Cheetah environment with noise level 1e-3 as an example):
+Alternatively, you can also generate your own dataset with different settings such as different constraints or noise levels through the following steps (here we use the `Blocked Half-Cheetah` environment with noise level 1e-3 as an example):
 ### 1. Train expert agents with ground-truth constraints.
 Firstly we should train an expert agent (PPO-Lag) with ground-truth constraints:
 ```